mportuesisf/superplot/superplot.md

 #### OPTION

 When you press this key the program will ask for an output device.
-Enter 'C:' to save your BASIC subroutine to cassette, 'D:filename.ext' to save your routine to disk, or 'P:' to list your routine out to the printer.
-This program saves the routine in LIST format.
-To enter it back in, use the ENTER command.
-If you saved it on disk, use 'ENTER "D:filename.ext"' to retrieve it from disk, and if you saved it to cassette use 'ENTER "C:"'.
+Enter `'C:'` to save your BASIC subroutine to cassette, `'D:filename.ext'` to save your routine to disk, or `'P:'` to list your routine out to the printer.
+This program saves the routine in `LIST` format.
+To enter it back in, use the `ENTER` command.
+If you saved it on disk, use `'ENTER "D:filename.ext"'` to retrieve it from disk, and if you saved it to cassette use `'ENTER "C:"'`.
 After the program saves your routine, it will ask if you want to clear it out in memory.
 Answering 'Y' to this prompt will result in the computer deleting all the lines